mprasanjith/searchos/README.md

 **All your favorite web3 actions, one search away 🔎**

-SearchOS is a web3 search library making it easy to interact with your favorite blockchain applications.
+SearchOS is a web3 search engine making it easy to interact with your favorite blockchain applications.

 - 🤓 Out-of-the-box natural language processing
 - 🛠️ Endless integration opportunities